yousufmsoliman/geometry-central/docs/mutable_mesh_docs.md

 ## MeshData Objects

 `MeshData<T>` contains are automatically updated as their corresponding mesh is modified.
-They can _always_ be indexed with a `VertexPtr` (etc), even if the corresponding mesh is not compressed, or is not canonical.
+They can _always_ be indexed with a `Vertex` (etc), even if the corresponding mesh is not compressed, or is not canonical.
 This is very useful, because it allows you to write algorithms that track data while modifying a mesh without any extra effort (or storing data on element structs).

 Indexing a `MeshData<T>` container with an integer index is only well-defined if the underlying mesh is compressed.
 Same for calling `MeshData<T>.toVector()`.